What is Project Cost Management?

 Cleopatra’s cost control software helps you achieve:

 - Scope change management.
-Estimate costs and add it to your project controls document.
+Estimate costs and add them to your project controls document.

 - Project completed?
 The feedback process will be in place.
 Send the actuals to your cost models to increase their accuracy and quality for future estimating.
 While most tools limit themselves to being cost estimating software or a cost control tool, Cleopatra Enterprise is both.

-Bonus Step: Benchmarking
+Bonus Step: Benchmarking for Continuous Improvement

-Benchmarking plays a crucial role in closing the loop between project A and project B. It involves analyzing the knowledge gained from project A (referring to the running and executed projects) and applying the feedback to project B (the next projects).
+Benchmarking plays a crucial role in closing the loop between project A and project B. It involves analyzing the knowledge gained from project A (referring to the running and executed projects) and applying the feedback to project B (the next project).
 This creates an improvement cycle aimed at increasing project performance.

 Project benchmarking aims to store data from executed and ongoing projects.
-It extracts valuable project metrics and benchmarking them with current estimates.
+It extracts valuable project metrics and benchmarks them with current estimates.
 Furthermore, performing statistical analysis on historical data provides valuable insights into the relationships between variables.
-These insights can be used to establish a reliable cost knowledge base or to calibrate existing ones.
+These insights can then be used to establish a reliable cost knowledge base or to calibrate existing ones.

 Project benchmarking includes not only comparing projects but also comparing revisions within a project.